Dr. Mary Loeffelholz

 Senior Associate Dean, Finance and Administration

 Michael Gladstone is the senior associate dean of finance and administration for the College of Professional Studies.
 As chief financial officer, Mr. Gladstone is responsible for budget and finance, campus facilities, and information technology.
 He has held numerous positions at Northeastern University, including roles in central administration and teaching as an adjunct instructor in the College's Information Technology Program.

 Prior to joining Northeastern University, Mr. Gladstone held various management positions in the private sector.
 Mr. Gladstone holds a BS in business administration with a concentration in management from Salem State College and an MBA from Northeastern University.
 He also completed the Management Leadership in Education Program at Harvard University's Graduate School of Education.

 Senior Associate Dean for Academic and Faculty Affairs

-Prior to joining Northeastern University, David served in research posts at the Center for International Higher Education at Boston College and was the Associate Director, Office of Internships and Career Development, at Emmanuel College.
-He has also served in multiple consulting roles working for both private and public institutions and has developed and taught both online and on-ground courses at Michigan State University, the University of San Diego, Emmanuel College and Boston College.
+Prior to joining Northeastern University, Dr. Fields served in a research post at the Center for International Higher Education at Boston College.
+He has served in multiple roles working for both private and public institutions and has developed and taught both online and on-ground courses at Michigan State University, the University of San Diego, Emmanuel College and Boston College.

 Dr. Fields holds a PhD in Higher Education Administration from Boston College and a MEd in Student Affairs Administration from Michigan State University.